Compact Speech Translation Models via Discrete Speech Units Pretraining: Introduction

-To address the above, we use DSU for pretraining rather than as model input to make ST models more compact.
-Our method leverages large SSL models by pretraining smaller models on the corresponding DSU.
-More specifically, it pretrains encoder-decoder models on 1) Filterbank-to-DSU (Fbk-to-DSU) and 2) DSU-to-Trl data, and takes the encoder from 1) and the decoder from 2) to initialise a new model.
-After that, the new model is finetuned on limited speech-translation data.
-Under this formulation, (1) the model is much more compact than the SSL model (2) the compact model does not use DSU as inputs which (a) avoids the lengthy SSL and clustering inference pipeline and (b) minimizes its sensitivity to (DSU) tokenization.
-(3) Our method does not require transcripts, unlike ASR pretraining, making it applicable to low-resource settings.
-Similar to ST methods that use pretrained components, our method could be limited by the \emph{pretraining modality gap} \cite{liu2020bridging,pmlr-v202-le23a}.
-Motivated by prior works, we investigate mitigating it with Connectionist Temporal Classification (CTC) \cite{DBLP:conf/icml/GravesFGS06} regularisation.
+We thus propose to use DSU for pretraining (PT) rather than as model input to make ST models more compact.
+Our method distils the SSS model by pretraining smaller models on the corresponding DSU.
+More specifically, our method firstly pretrains two smaller encoder-decoder models on 1) Filterbank-to-DSU (Fbk-to-DSU) and 2) DSU-to-Trl data respectively.
+The DSU thus become the distillation inputs of the smaller models.
+Subsequently, the encoder from the Fbk-to-DSU model and the decoder from the DSU-to-Trl model are taken to initialise the compact model.
+Finally, the compact model is finetuned on the paired Fbk-Trl data.
+Under this formulation, (1) we can use the SSS model to create a ST model that is adaptive to the memory footprint.
+(2) Our method requires no transcripts, unlike ASR-pretraining, making it applicable to low-resource settings.
+(3) Our method avoids using the quantization modules in inference.
+(4) Extensive results also show that our method is more robust to DSU tokenization than the DSU-to-Trl method.